 This step is extremely crucial as it not only adds flavor but also avoid the final texture of the halwa turning into muggy and at times even tasting raw.

-I prefer to dry toast the sooji in a medium hot pan until brown in color and then add it separately to the ghee.
+I prefer to dry toast the sooji in a medium hot pan until brown and then add it separately to the ghee.

 You could also just toast the semolina straight away in the ghee while preparing the halwa.

 - Toast the semolina in a clean heavy bottom pan by stirring constantly at medium low heat until it looks even brown.

 - Take the toasted semolina off the pan and add ghee to the pan along with the assorted nuts and raisins.
 I used cashew and finely sliced almond.
 Stir in low heat for few seconds and then take the whole things to a different bowl.

 3. Add more ghee to the same pan and saute the bay leaves along with green cardamoms for few seconds.

 4. Scatter the toasted semolina and make sure to keep the heat at medium low

 5. I like to toast the semolina in ghee for a minute or two once again.
 You can skip step 1 and directly toast the raw semolina in ghee until golden.